 - Genetics are heavily linked to addiction (NIDA, 2021).
-Some genes can contribute to a dependence on a substance, and others can be changed to increase addiction-related behaviors when interacting with environmental factors like chronic stress or drug exposure (NIDA, 2021). - Mental illness has been found to go hand in hand with substance use (NIDA, 2021).
+Some genes can contribute to a dependence on a substance, and others lead to an increase in addiction-related behaviors when interacting with environmental factors like chronic stress or drug exposure (NIDA, 2021). - Mental illness has been found to go hand in hand with substance use (NIDA, 2021).